Chico Slimani: Personal life

 Slimani is married to Daniyela Rakic-Slimani, sister of 2008 and 2009 Wimbledon Men's Doubles Champion Nenad Zimonjić.
 They have a daughter named Lalla-Khira, and a son Zacharia.

-Anti Vaxx
+Anti-vaccine protests

-Slimani has spoken at anti vaxx and anti lockdown protests with Piers Corbyn.
+Slimani has spoken at anti-vaccination and anti-lockdown protests with Piers Corbyn.

 Stroke

 It was confirmed that Slimani had suffered a stroke on 21 September 2018 aged 47.

 Charity work

 On 20 May 2006, Slimani appeared on ITV's coverage of The Prince's Trust 30th Birthday Concert.
 He took part in a Blind Date themed skit, being picked over Roger Moore and Richard E Grant by Dame Edna Everage.

 Slimani founded the Rainbow Child Foundation with his wife Daniyela and JC Mac, and took part in a promotional video of the foundation to open an orphanage in Cambodia.

 He took part in another Rainbow Child Foundation project in Malawi and South Africa with the charity One Water to see the work carried out installing Play Pumps.
-In 2011, Slimani visited Malawi and opened Play pumps there.
+In 2011, Slimani visited Malawi and opened Play Pumps there.

 Chico's single "Curvy Cola Bottle Body" is a protest against the "size zero" phenomenon.
 As part of its promotion, Chico teamed up with the British Eating Disorders Association (BEAT) charity.
 Profits from the single were donated to the charity.

 Proceeds from Slimani's 2010 single "It's England Time" went to the Rainbow Child Foundation to help underprivileged children in Africa.

-On 7 February 2015, Slimani volunteered as one of the panel judges at the Dancing Strictly 2015 live charity show held at the ArtsDepot in North Finchley, London.
-The event, now in its third year, raised over £20,000 for the North London Hospice charity.